1newstar/check_oracle_deprecated/README.md

 ### ./check_oracle_sap_jobs.pl

 Check if a SAP-job was running and when it was last run.
-Warns if there is a failure or if the job was not rrun for x-minutes.
+Warns if there is a failure or if the job was not run for x-minutes.

 - **-W** - Warning in Minutes - If a job is not run for x-minutes warn.
 - **-C** - Critical in Minutes